HaigAd/iuscore/README.md

 - ⚡️ Shadcn component patterns, Radix primitives, Tailwind CSS, and Inter Variable typography.
 - 📱 Installable PWA via a custom service worker + manifest-ready icons.

+## Live site

+The production app is hosted at [https://iuscore.app](https://iuscore.app) with the latest main branch build.
+Use the hosted version for day-to-day scanning, and feel free to file issues if you spot drift between main and production.

 ## Getting started

 ```bash